We aim to engage and empower staff, students, and the community to think, talk and act on sustainability issues.

-- Sustainability Advocates Program
+Sustainability Advocates Forum

-- Student Groups and Clubs
+Student Groups and Clubs

 There are a number of student groups, clubs and events to get involved with.
-Check out here for more info!View
+Check them out here for more info!View

-a Living Lab Publication, which showcases sustainability initiatives and achievements throughout the Go8 universities.
-You can download a copy of the publication here.
+a Living Lab Publication, which showcases sustainability initiatives and achievements throughout the Go8 Universities.

 An up to date resource on how you can be sustainable at The University of Melbourne and the services provided on campus.